mantyshah/android_facts/README.md

-# Things you did't know about Android:
+# Things you didn't know about Android:

 1) A graphic designer by the name of Irina Blok designed the Android logo.